PaddlePaddle/models/PaddleNLP/Research/ACL2019-KTNET/readme.md

 Overall Architecture of KT-NET
 </p>

 This repository contains the PaddlePaddle implementation of KT-NET.
-The trained checkpoints are also provided for reproducing the result in the paper.
+The trained checkpoints are also provided for reproducing the results in the paper.

 ## How to Run